-So, this post is simply a brief overview of the more popular styles of homeschooling.
-With that said, let’s begin with the method most people tend to think of when they visualize families homeschooling — traditional homeschooling.
+Here’s a brief overview of the more popular styles of homeschooling.
+Let’s start with the method that most people tend to picture when they think about the average homeschooling experience—the traditional method of homeschooling.

 1. Traditional Homeschooling

-First on this list of homeschool styles is traditional homeschooling.
-Also known as “school at home,” this method is comparable to the educational style found in traditional public and private schools in that traditional homeschoolers follow a complete grade-by-grade curriculum.
+Also known as the school-at-home approach, traditional homeschooling is comparable to the educational style found in traditional public and private schools in that traditional homeschoolers follow a complete grade-by-grade curriculum.

-In sum, traditional homeschooling involves textbooks, well-organized lessons, and tests.
-Thus, this method naturally provides parents with a high level of structure and accountability.
+- The traditional method provides parents with a high level of structure and accountability.

 On the opposite side of the spectrum is unschooling or child-led learning.
 Unschooling, as its name suggests, is a more relaxed homeschool method that emphasizes following a child’s interests, passions, and curiosities.
 Parents following an unschooling approach to homeschooling typically emphasize experience-based and hands-on learning.